Obarun/66/README.md

   Every scandir will start with environment variable define by user through configuration file at specific directory, for instance `/etc/66/environment`.

 * [ ] Ability through a new command to update the general environment.

+* [ ] Provide Hook for boot process

+  Allow at specific point of the boot process to execute specific tasks given by user.